FoilPHP/Foil/docs/EXTENDING/CUSTOM-EXTENSIONS.md

 As better explained in the *"Extending Foil / Custom Functions & Filters"* Foil functions by default can't output HTML content, because their output is HTML-encoded.

-When you register a single functions via `$engine->registerfunction()` is possible to pass `true` as 3rd argument to mark the function as *safe* so that it is allowed to output HTML.
+When you register a single functions via `$engine->registerFunction()` is possible to pass `true` as 3rd argument to mark the function as *safe* so that it is allowed to output HTML.

 When you load an extension that provides functions that needs to output HTML, you need to register those function as safe as well.